 Some are calling it the new boba, since the drink seems to mix two unlikely tastes and textures.
 You have the tea: bitter and thin, and the cheese: thick, rich, savory, and sweet to create a great balance.
 Cheese tea is much like boba, or bubble tea, due to its’ dual tastes and textures, making your treat’s pleasure multi-faceted and longer lasting (since it takes longer to drink).

-Though Ditto Modern Tea’s co-founder, Jonas Naim Cohen, is often asked for a straw with a cup of cheese tea, he and his staff refuse the first time, explaining that, to enjoy the tea properly, you have to sip from the cup, allowing the cheese and tea to mix in your mouth.
+Though Ditto Modern Tea’s co-founder, Jonas Naim Cohen, is often asked for a straw with a cup of cheese tea, he and his staff refuse, explaining that, to enjoy the tea properly, you have to sip from the cup, allowing the cheese and tea to mix in your mouth.
 If you use a straw, you’ll only get one taste in each sip.

 To drink it correctly, you have to keep tipping the drink, even attempting a full 180 degree tilt, if possible.
 You’ll know you’re drinking it correctly if you end up with a big cheese mustache.
 It’s for this reason that Coconuts can not recommend first dates or business meetings over cheese tea, as delicious as it is.